LoginCrack.py - More Methods For Breaking Web Logins

 admin' AND 0 UNION SELECT 'cGFzc3dvcmQ=', 'cGFzc3dvcmQ=', 'cGFzc3dvcmQ=', 'cGFzc3dvcmQ='...
 AND 'TRUE

-And then all of these injections must be tried with double quotes instead of simple quotes too determine if the login is in fact vulnerable.
+The number of columns has to be brute-forced with every possible hash function and then all of these injections must be tried again with double quotes instead of simple quotes to determine if the login is in fact vulnerable.
 As far as I know, there are no tools that exploit these type of login logic so I decided to write my own.
 So far I have found 3 applications that had this security bug and I don't want to miss it in any future security evaluation.

 The tool was written in python and it uses Selenium with the Chrome web driver; make sure to install those to get it running.